webplatform/docs/css/properties/outline/index.md

 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The CSS <code>outline</code> property is a shorthand property for setting one or more of the individual outline properties [[css/properties/outline-style|outline-style]], [[css/properties/outline-width|outline-width]] and [[css/properties/outline-color|outline-color]] in a single rule.
 In most cases the use of this shortcut is preferable and more convenient.}}
-{{CSS_Selector
-|Content=Outlines differ from [[css/properties/border|borders]] in the following ways:

-* Outlines do not take up space, they are drawn above the content.
-* Outlines may be non-rectangular.
-They are rectangular in Gecko/Firefox.
-Internet Explorer attempts to place the smallest contiguous outline around all elements or shapes that are indicated to have an outline.
-Opera draws a non-rectangular shape around a construct like this:

-<strong style="color: green; outline: 1px dotted;">Web<span style="font-size: xx-large;">Platform</span>Docs</strong>
-}}
 {{CSS Property
 |Initial value=see individual properties
 |Applies to=All elements